 Second Avenue Reconstruction Issue:

-Role of the Environmentalist: Those who are concerned about protecting the environment for present and future generations who may be employed in various fields or private citizens, organizations or groups interested in achieving these objectives through whatever means possible: The issue described here is one in which involves environmental issues of significance to the community brought to the attention of Ontario Ministry of the Environment and Climate Change.
-Regardless of the outcome those involved are satisfied that they have played their role as responsible environmentalists.
+Role of the Environmentalist: Those who are concerned about protecting the environment for present and future generations who may be employed in various fields or private citizens, organizations or groups interested in achieving these objectives through whatever means possible: Despite our failure to to create a safer community we are satisfied that we have played our role as responsible environmentalists, but are disappointed in city "professionals" that have failed in their role.

 Written History: In April 2016 the city (proponent) issued a third Notice of Completion and Project File for Second Avenue Reconstruction http://www.greatersudbury.ca/secondavenue.
 This attempt is a fairly lengthy document and the city has hired outside sources to support their five lane and large intersection project on Second Avenue.
 Actually the five lanes are only for a portion from the north and then the roadway goes to three lanes and finally to two lanes joining Bancroft Drive.
 Submissions to the Ministry of the Environment and Climate Change to further review (Part Two Orders) and comment have again been made by those who previously submitted plus others.
 Some are provided for your information and have also been submitted to the city clerk.
 The submissions include those by the local Chapter of the Canadian Association of Retired Persons (CARP) here.
 The Minnow Lake Restoration Group request can be viewed by clicking here.
 Friendly to Seniors request here.
 The Greater Sudbury Watershed Alliance here.
 The Ramsey Lake Stewardship Group here, and private citizens submissions here, here, here and here.
 Replies from the Ministry are basically the same to all groups and individuals and sample provided here.
 A "open letter" was sent to the Mayor and Council with respect to this issue and was published in the Sudbury Star on May 10th 2016 - it can be accessed here.
 Another letter outlining the concerns expressed in the submissions including a recommendation for objective consideration of a roundabout was sent to all local political reprehensive, the MOECC and the media on May 15th 2006 and can be accessed here.
 On June 30 the Minnow Lake Restoration Group sent a letter here to the MOECC reiterating the call for further study of a roundabout option for Second Avenue and Scarlet Drive and received notification that the file and concerns are still under review and decisions by the Minister will be forthcoming when complete.
 Also as the result of several claims that a previous video recording of traffic on Second Avenue was not a true rush hour representation a second "look" was provided and can be viewing by clicking on this link which was recorded with audio track and verification: https://youtu.be/-4VtTEDChZU